jbcoe/propagate_const/notes_on_design/paper.md

 could be made legal.

-This design interacts poorly with other Standard Library components, like std::vector, which make use of copy and assignment from `const` references.
-Rather than propose a Standard Library addition that is know to work poorly with existing components, the authors have opted for a stronger than necessary restriction.
+This design interacts poorly with other Standard Library components, like `std::vector`, which make use of copy and assignment from `const` references.
+Rather than propose a Standard Library addition that is known to work poorly with existing components, the authors have opted for a stronger than necessary restriction.